-Now the Applicant is applying for a General Lease - Recreational and Protective Structure Use for use of the boat dock, walkway, gangway, two planter areas with rock retaining walls, shower with concrete pad, concrete stairs with rock walls, and riprap bankline in the Colorado River, adjacent to 1166 Beach Drive, Needles, San Bernardino County.
-Staff recommends issuance of a General Lease - Recreational and Protective Structure Use to the Applicant, to take effect on February 21, 2024.
+Now the Applicant is applying for a General Lease - Protective Structure Use for the use of the existing riprap bankline in the Colorado River, adjacent to 1210 Beach Drive, Needles, San Bernardino County.
+Staff recommends issuance of a General Lease - Protective Structure Use to the Applicant, to take effect on February 21, 2024.